The 16 Rules of Negotiation

 4. HAVE THE BEST ALTERNATIVE OUTCOME

 You must have a backup plan.
 The one that is willing to walk away is the one with all the power in a negotiation.
-You don’t of course want to walk away from all deals but you need to have a best alternative to your desired outcome.
+You don’t, of course, want to walk away from all deals but you need to have the best alternative to your desired outcome.

 5. GO STRAIGHT TO THE DECISION MAKERS